-In general, a student who is observed to have deficiencies will be invited to discuss the identified deficiencies with his/her faculty advisor and a Student Remediation Plan will be developed.
-In the absence of adequate progress, the student who experiences difficulty in these areas will be subject to dismissal from the Richmont program after warning from the student's advisor.
-Supervisors of clinical work provide evaluations to the Dean of Clinical Affairs/Director of Clinical Training, and these are also incorporated into the overall student evaluation of performance.
-A student may be dismissed from a course and/or the Richmont program if the welfare of the student's clientele, prospective clientele, or the functioning of the school or agency is, in the judgment of the Institute's faculty and administration, in jeopardy as a result of the student's behavior.
+In the absence of adequate progress on the goals of the Student Remediation Plan, the student who experiences difficulty in these areas will be subject to dismissal from the Richmont program.
+An advisor who observes a lack of sufficient progress will report to the AAC.
+A student may be dismissed from a course and/or the Richmont program if the welfare of the student's clientele, prospective clientele, or the functioning of the school or agency is, in the judgment of the university's faculty and administration, in jeopardy as a result of the student's behavior.